Islam in Taiwan: Tourism for Muslims

 Since 2011, Taiwan has been working hard to capture the growing market of Muslim travelers, such as providing more and more Muslim-friendly restaurants and hotels, including facilities such as signs pointing to the direction of Kaaba for prayer, and shooting promotional movies.
 The majority of Muslim travelers to Taiwan come from Northwest China and Southeast Asian countries, especially Malaysia, Indonesia, Singapore and Brunei.
 Tourism Bureau reported 200,000 visitors from Muslim-majority countries came to Taiwan in 2015.
 In 2016, Taiwan included new six Middle East countries into their e-visa program to boost more tourist arrivals from Muslim countries.

 In 2012, the Kuala Lumpur Office of the Taiwan Visitor Association distributed 20,000 free copies of the Traveling in Taiwan for Muslims guide book which list down all of the mosques and Halal eateries, as well as Muslim-friendly tourist attractions and accommodation in the island.
 Tony Wu, director of the Kuala Lumpur Office, said that Taiwan has more than 100 Halal restaurants and that his office plan to raise the annual Malaysian visitors to Taiwan from 350,000 to 400,000.
 In September 2014, Taiwan took part in promoting its 51 Muslim-friendly restaurants and hotels as well as its 13 scenic areas which have Muslim prayer rooms during the MATTA Fair in Malaysia in a bid to attract Malaysian visitors.

 In 2015, Taiwan was ranked top 10 non-Muslim tourist destination among Muslim travelers by the Global Muslim Travel Index due to its safe travel environment, airport services and Muslim travelers needs awareness and reach out.
 And in 2019, the island was listed as the third Muslim-friendly destination for non-Organisation of Islamic Cooperation (OIC) countries.
 In 2021, it achieved the second position along with the United Kingdom.
 At the Halal in Travel Award 2022, Taiwan was recognized as the Inclusive Destination of the Year among non-IOC countries.

 Three most popular tourist destinations among Muslim travelers in Taipei are Ximending, Taipei 101 and Dadaocheng.
 The religion of Islam is well-represented at the collections at Museum of World Religions in Yonghe District, New Taipei.
 The observatory deck on the 89th floor of Taipei 101 includes the direction of Mecca.

+Islamic artifacts

+In 2023, the Taiwan Book Hospital of National Taiwan Library restored a 500-year-old Quran artifact.
+The book was given to Tzu Chi from a Turkish volunteer in 2021.